manikjain/laravel-api-aws/readme.md

 ```

-2. Test with the following `curl` command:
+2. Test with the following `curl` command.
+We will use the `/api/register` path for testing.

 ```
 % curl --location 'http://127.0.0.1:8000/api/register' \